jasoneffendi/forum-6-prototype/README.md

 # Forum 6 Prototype
 Quick and dirty prototype, no APIs used.
+- Styles are a mess
+- No scroll on comment
+- No APIs
+- Structure is an afterthought

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).